-Vivo v23e Price in Pakistan July 2023
+Vivo V23e price in Pakistan July 2023

-The V27e from vivo comes with a robust processor, ample RAM and...
+The Samsung Galaxy Note 10 Plus has a 6.8-inch Dynamic AMOLED display....

-Vivo v23e is currently available in the market, the smartphone is powered by a Mediatek Helio G96 chipset and an octa-core processor.
+The Vivo V23e is a mid-range smartphone that is now available for purchase on the market with great features.
+The device is powered by the MediaTek Helio G96 (12 nm) octa-core processor.

-The Vivo v23e has a 6.44-inch AMOLED capacitive touchscreen which features a resolution of 1080 x 2400 pixels.
+The Vivo V23e has a 6.44-inch AMOLED display with a FHD+ resolution of 1080 x 2400 pixels.
+The device runs on the most advanced Android 12 operating system with the Funtouch 12 user interface.

+The smartphone features 8 GB of the fastest RAM and 128 GB of built-in storage.
+It is a good amount of storage to store a large amount of useful data and files for later use.

+The Vivo V23e has a triple camera setup on the rear of the phone with an LED flash.
+The primary camera of the phone is 64 megapixels, while the selfie camera is 50 megapixels.
+Both cameras work great in low light because of the night mode features included.

 |OS